AbenezerMamo/just-ified-kidding/README.md

 117. Why was Facebook written in PHP?
 Mark was set on not using Go
 118. Hey girl, I'm in in a wreck...I'm just a deconstructed knight in shining armor.
 Though you'll have to adhere to wearing blue light blocking glasses.
 And chivalry might be dead because only the strong survive; that's the other guy the weak-end - and I'm off to a strong-start.
 What do you say?
 119. sk8 h8
+120. Personalized voice mail mesaages for callers to share your status update.
+Paging Dr. Danger Zone
+121. Water bottles, but without the bottle.
+Sell fridges of frozen water in the shape of a bottle.
+To drink, you insert a straw that heats up the water from the inside as you drag to sip.
+Heats the ice water to do on-sip purification.
+Option for cool water exists with 2nd filter.
+They sell ice today all the time so why not sell hot and ice water!
+At the end, you're left with nothing in your hand.
+0 carbon footprint.
+Even the heated straw can be solar or even sun telescope powered.
+Say goodbye to plastic waste.
+Say hello to custom ice sculpture product brand deals
+122. A society obsessed with ideas.
+I sh*t gold like this for breakfast